-SKT SKTA Authority Head of village Head of customary institution (known as Damang/Mantir) Process Conduct inventory measurement, and setting boundaries Conduct inventory measurement, and setting boundaries Benefit After getting SKT, farmers can process SHM After getting SKTA, farmers can process SKT, if the land is individually owned and less than 5 hectares
+SKT SKTA Authority Head of village Head of customary institution (known as Damang/Mantir) Process Conduct inventory, measurement and setting boundaries Conduct inventory measurement, and setting boundaries Benefit After getting SKT, farmers can process SHM After getting SKTA, farmers can process SKT, if lands are individually owned and less than 5 hectares a figure that drops to only 1 percent in Seruyan (Table 5).
+In Kotawaringin Barat, 27 percent of farmers have SKTs while 2 percent have SKTAs.
+In Seruyan, 32 and 48 percent of farmers reported that they have SKTs and SKTAs, respectively.
+These figures generally reflect the division between transmigrant and local and indigenous farmers, with transmigrant farmers more likely to have land certificates provided by the government.
+In contrast, indigenous farmers do not see the benefit of processing SHMs due to the reasons mentioned above.

-Some farmers reported being reluctant to obtain SHMs, mainly due to two reasons.
+Some farmers reported being reluctant to obtain SHMs for two reasons.
 First, they were afraid of the tax implications of SHM.
 After getting an SHM, farmers must pay land and building tax.
 Second, limited funds deterred farmers from paying the SHM processing fee, unless they saw the benefits of having the certificate.